iNethi/inethi/configuring-services/README.md

 enter the official Traefik dashboards ID: `17346`, click load next to the text input.
 On the next page use the Prometheus datasource you created in the last step as the data source and then click import.
 Your dashboard will show up.
 You can also add a blackbox dashboard to monitor access point up time `18674`
+5. Add the custom nack box monitor for network devices by dragging the json file in the [grafana folder](./grafana) into the import dashboard section.
+You also need to install the Polystat plugin for the dashboard to work.
+6. Navigate to the AP monitoring system and add you APs.

 ## Keycloak
 ### Logging in